massoncheg/forgejo-docs/developer/WORKFLOW.md

 - Forgejo: vX.Y/forgejo
 - Feature branches: vX.Y/forgejo-feature-name

-### Soft fork history
+### Rebase history

 Before rebasing on top of Gitea, all branches are copied to `soft-fork/YYYY-MM-DD/<branch>` for safekeeping.
 Older `soft-fork/*/<branch>` branches are converted into references under the same name.
 Similar to how pull requests store their head, they do not clutter the list of branches but can be retrieved if needed with `git fetch +refs/soft-fork/*:refs/soft-fork/*`.
 Tooling to automate this archival process [is available](https://codeberg.org/forgejo-contrib/soft-fork-tools/src/branch/master/README.md#archive-branches).

 ### Tags

 Because the branches are rebased on top of Gitea, only the latest tag will be found in a given branch.
-For instance `v1.18.0-1` won't be found in the `v1.18/forgejo` branch after it is rebased.
+For instance `v1.19.3-0` won't be found in the `v1.19/forgejo` branch after it is rebased.

 ## Rebasing

 ### _Feature branch_

-The _Gitea_ branches are mirrored with the Gitea development and stable branches.
+The _Gitea_ branches are manually mirrored with the Gitea development and stable branches.

 On a regular basis, each _Feature branch_ is rebased against the base _Gitea_ branch.